On the factorization of three-dimensional terminal flops: First factorization

 \subsection{General elephants}

 Let $X$ be a germ of a three-dimensional terminal singularity.
-Then the general hyperplane section of $X$ (so called the \emph{general elephant} of $X$) has only Du Val singularities, please see \cite{re2} for more details.
+The general hyperplane section of $X$ (so called the \emph{general elephant} of $X$) has only Du Val singularities, please see \cite[(6.4)]{re2} for more details.
 The singularity of the general elephant can be used to measure the singularities of $X$.
 In this subsection we will discuss how to estimate the general elephants of varieties appearing in the Chen-Hacon factorization. \begin{lem} Let $W$ be a terminal threefold.
 Assume that $H$ is a reduced and irreducible effective Weil divisor on $W$ such that $K_W+H$ is $\Q$-Cartier and $H$ has only Du Val singularities.
-Then $(W,H)$ is canonical. \end{lem} \begin{proof} Let $W_0$ be a $\Q$-factorization of $W$.
-Let be a sequence of $w$-morphisms resolving the singularities of $Sing(X)\cap H$ and let $W_k\rightarrow \cdots\rightarrow W_m$ be a sequence of blowing-up smooth centers which contained in the singular locus of $H_{W_m}$, such that $(W_k,H_{W_k})$ is log smooth.
+Then $(W,H)$ is canonical. \end{lem} \begin{proof} Let be a sequence of $w$-morphisms resolving the singularities of $Sing(W)\cap H$.
+Let $W_k\rightarrow \cdots\rightarrow W_m$ be a sequence of smooth blow-ups, such that $(W_k,H_{W_k})$ is log smooth.
 Let $E_i=exc(W_i\rightarrow W_{i-1})$.
-One can verify that $a(E_i,W,H)\leq 0$ for all $1\leq i\leq k$.
-It follows that $a(E_i,W,H)=0$ for all $i$, since otherwise $H$ can not have canonical singularities.
-Hence $(W,H)$ is canonical. \end{proof} \begin{cor} Assume that $f:X\rightarrow W$ is a birational between terminal threefolds.
-Let $H_W$ be a reduced and irreducible effective Weil divisor on $W$ such that $K_W+H$ is $\Q$-Cartier and $H$ has only Du Val singularities.
+By \cite[Lemma 2.7 (2)]{ch} we know that $a(E_i,W_{i-1},H)=0$ for all $1\leq i\leq m$ and it is easy to compute that $a(E_i,W_{i-1},H)\leq 0$ for $m+1\leq i\leq k$.
+It follows that $a(E_i,W,H)\leq 0$ for all $i$.
+This implies that $a(E_i,W,H)=0$ for all $i$, since otherwise $H$ can not have canonical singularities.
+Hence $(W,H)$ is canonical. \end{proof} \begin{cor} Assume that $f:X\rightarrow W$ is a birational morphism between terminal threefolds.
+Let $H_W$ be a reduced and irreducible Weil divisor on $W$ such that $K_W+H$ is $\Q$-Cartier and $H$ has only Du Val singularities.
 If $K_X+H_X=f\st(K_W+H)$, then $H_X$ has only Du Val singularities and $H_X\rightarrow H$ is a partial resolution. \end{cor} \begin{proof} We have $(W,H)$ is canonical, hence $(X,H_X)$ is canonical. \cite[Proposition 5.51]{km} implies that $H_X$ is normal.
 Hence $H_X$ has also Du Val singularities and $H_X\rightarrow H$ is a partial resolution. \end{proof} \begin{cor} Assume that $Y\dashrightarrow Y_1$ is a flip over $U$ and $Z_k\rightarrow Y_1$ is the last step in the factorization of Theorem \ref{chf}.
-If $Z_k\rightarrow Y_1$ is a divisorial contraction to a curve $C_1$, then $C_1$ is smooth. \end{cor} \begin{proof} Note that $C_1$ is a flipped curve since $C_1=\cen_{Y_1} F_1$ and $\cen_Y F_1$ is a point, where $F_1=exc(Z_k\rightarrow Y_1)$.
-Let $H_U$ be a general member of $|-K_U|$.
-Then $H_U$ is Du Val and $H_{Y_1}\rightarrow H_U$ is a partial resolution by Corollary \ref{flopge}.
-Since $C_1$ is a flipped curve, $C_1\subset H_{Y_1}$ and it is an exceptional curve of $H_{Y_1}\rightarrow H_U$.
+Assume that there exists a Du Val section $H_U\in|-K_U|$ and $Z_k\rightarrow Y_1$ is a divisorial contraction to a curve $C_1$, then $C_1$ is smooth. \end{cor} \begin{proof} Note that $C_1$ is a flipped curve since $C_1=\cen_{Y_1} F$ and $\cen_Y F$ is a point, where $F=exc(Z_k\rightarrow Y_1)$.
+We know that $H_{Y_1}\rightarrow H_U$ is a partial resolution by Corollary \ref{flopge}.
+Since $C_1$ is a flipped curve, $H_{Y_1}.C_1<0$, so $C_1\subset H_{Y_1}$ and it is an exceptional curve of $H_{Y_1}\rightarrow H_U$.
 Hence $C_1$ should be smooth. \end{proof} Assume that either $Y\dashrightarrow Y_1$ be a flip over $U$, or $Y\rightarrow U$ is a divisorial contraction to a curve and $Y$ is not Gorenstein over $U$.
 We have the following diagram